RijoSLal/Sentio/README.md

-# Sentio - Sentiment Analysis Web App
+# Sentio - Sentiment & Toxicity Analysis Web App

 **Sentio** is a sentiment analysis web application based on LSTM built using TensorFlow, Streamlit and other essential libraries.
-It allows users to classify text comments as **Positive**, **Negative**, or **Neutral** by simply entering text into a text field.
+It allows users to classify text comments as **Positive**, **Negative**, or **Neutral** and classify **toxicity** contents in the comment by simply entering text into a text field.

 ## Features

 - Classifies comments into **Positive**, **Negative**, or **Neutral** categories.
+- Identify **toxic** contents in comments
 - Provides a user-friendly interface using Streamlit.
 - Uses a LSTM model for sentiment classification.
-- Visualizes the sentiment prediction with color-coded progress bars.
+- Visualizes the sentiment prediction and toxicity with color-coded progress bars.

 ## Tech Stack